jpmonettas/web-extractor/README.md

 This is a small DSL written completely in Common Lisp to make a little easier the task of download and structure information from the web.

-It gives you a language to create a hierarchy of objects with instructions on how to find the info to fill their fields in a given subcontext.
+It gives you a language to create a hierarchy of objects with instructions on how to find the info to fill their fields in a given subcontext while hidding things like fixing wrongly written web pages and stuff like that.

 As an example, consider a website like http://twitaholic.com/